-A hiatal hernia is a condition where a section of the stomach bulges through one’s diaphragm into the chest cavity.
-The main types of hiatal hernia include:
+A hiatal (hiatus) hernia is a condition where a section of the stomach bulges through one’s diaphragm into the chest cavity.

 Some people may not experience any symptoms, especially in the early stages.
 Symptomatic hernias often present symptoms related to GERD.
 These symptoms include heartburn, regurgitation of food or liquids into the mouth, trouble swallowing, abdominal or chest pain, and feeling full soon after eating.